 The bald man threw back his head and laughed.
 It was a deep, booming laugh that made Kanéko’s stomach churn.
 “Oh, that is what this is about?
 Money?”

 In the pause that followed, Kaneko bit her lip and clutched the branch.
 The leaves shook violently as she waited for his response.
 Tears burned in her eyes and blurred her vision.
 She shook her head silently, wishing that Pahim was looking out for her and not some reward.

 Pahim pulled a piece of paper from his pocket.
 He unfolded and handed it to the man.
 “Ten thousand is a lot of money.”

-“N-No….” whispered Kanéko.
+“N-No…” whispered Kanéko.
 She stepped back slightly but couldn’t go any further.
-She wanted to keep watching despite the sour boil in her stomach and the beating in her ribs.
+She wanted to keep watching despite the sour boil in her stomach and the beating under her ribs.